dustypomerleau/new-england/README.md

 # New England

 ## A truly comfortable light theme for Visual Studio Code

+---

+### A note on maintenance:

+I have moved on to using [Tol.nvim](https://github.com/dustypomerleau/tol.nvim) as my regular theme.
+I will gladly merge PRs to keep this repo working nicely for everyone, but I won't be actively maintaining it.

+---

 Designed from the ground up as a light theme, New England has a comfortable and legible contrast that will handle long hours at the screen, variable display brightness, and late-night redshifting by f.lux or Night Shift.
 Thanks for coming to visit.
 We hope you like it here, and we hope you stay.

 ## Screenshots:

 ## Typescript

 ![typescript](./images/typescript.png)

 ## React

 ![react](./images/react.png)

 ## Elixir

 ![elixir](./images/elixir.png)

 ## Ruby

 ![ruby](./images/ruby.png)

 ## Rust

 ![rust](./images/rust.png)

 ## Go

 ![go](./images/go.png)

 ## Elm

 ![elm](./images/elm.png)

 ## HTML

 ![html](./images/html.png)

 ## CSS

 ![css](./images/css.png)

 ## Python

 ![python](./images/python.png)

 ## Markdown

 ![markdown](./images/markdown.png)

 ## Supported languages and extensions: